WHO: COVID origins unclear but lab leak theory needs study

 In March 2021, WHO released a report about COVID-19’s origins following a highly choreographed visit by international scientists to China.
 The report concluded that the disease most likely jumped into humans from bats and that there was no evidence to suggest there was a connection to a laboratory.

-Yet after considerable criticism, including from some scientists on WHO’s team, WHO chief Tedros acknowledged that it was “ premature ” to rule out a lab leak and said he asked China to be more transparent in sharing information.
+Yet after considerable criticism, including from some scientists on WHO’s team, the agency’s director acknowledged that it was “ premature ” to rule out a lab leak and said he asked China to be more transparent in sharing information.

 In its new report, WHO said the experts were given access to data that included unpublished blood samples from more than 40,000 people in Wuhan in 2019.
 The samples were tested for COVID-19 antibodies.
 None were found, suggesting the virus was not spreading widely before it was first identified in late December of that year.